MicrosoftDocs/winrt-related/winrt-related-src/schemas/bundlemanifestschema/element-packages.md

 ---
-Description: Defines the app packages and resource packages that are contained in the bundle.
+description: Defines the app packages and resource packages that are contained in the bundle.
 Search.Product: eADQiWindows 10XVcnh
 title: Packages
 ms.assetid: 2e6638ac-df50-43a8-be6a-7190c8e4486f